 One other category worth mentioning within this heading is games.
 I know this sounds crazy initially, but a few games can be a huge asset when bugging out with young children.
 Anything to distract their minds from the craziness is a good thing.
-An idle mind leads down troubled paths.
 Many simple games can be downloaded free of charge.

 Remember, it’s not IF but WHEN,

-Be sure to listen to my podcast interview with Creek for even more:
+Be sure to listen to our podcast interview with Creek for even more: